 We conduct Shabbos services in the sanctuary every Friday evening beginning at 7:00 p.m.
 Services are followed by Kiddush, motzi and a dinner in the synagogue's community room.
 We also conduct adult religious study groups weekly on Sunday morning beginning at 9:30.
 If the weather really appears to be inclement, a cautionary call to the Rabbi (307-472-6839) is suggested.

 Services are conducted in the normative and traditional Jewish mode, in a combination of English and Hebrew.
 We generally use the Union Prayer Book (I and II, Classical Reform) as formulated in 1917 and updated through 1950 and, on occasion, draw upon the Orthodox Siddur and Chumash of Rabbi Jonathan Sacks.

 We also maintain strong cordial ties with several evangelical Christian churches in Casper in acknowledgement, recognition and strengthening of the ties of those churches with and to the State of Israel and their membership's appreciation of the issues and threats that commonly face Christianity and Judaism in the world today.
 Their members and ministers often attend and are welcome at our Shabbos and festival services.

-General annual membership fees (modest by any reasonable measure) are charged and the association welcomes voluntary contributions.
+General annual membership subscriptions (modest by any reasonable measure) are charged and the association welcomes voluntary contributions.
 Fees and contributions are deductible by the donor under IRC#501(c)3.

-The synagogue is endowed with sufficient funds that it is not considered, at this time, to be necessary to charge for seats at High Holy Day services.
+The synagogue is endowed with such sufficient funds that it is not considered, presently, to be necessary to charge for seats at High Holy Day services.

 The Rabbi, all things being equal, holds himself available to answer all your questions, so you need not hesitate to call him.
-Contact information is at the heading of the website.
+Contact information is at the heading of this webpage.

-Copyright (C) 2015, Jewish Community Association of Casper
+Copyright © 2022, Jewish Community Association of Casper